 The Martian Embassy was designed as an immersive space of oscillating plywood ribs brought to life by red planet light and sound projections.
-The concept is a fusion of a whale, a rocket and a time tunnel and was inspired by Moby Dick, H. G. Wells' Time Machine and 2001: A Space Odyssey by Stanley Kubrick.
+The concept was a fusion of a whale, a rocket and a time tunnel and was inspired by Moby Dick, H. G. Wells' Time Machine and 2001: A Space Odyssey by Stanley Kubrick.

-The concept is to awaken creativity in kids, so the design acts as a trigger, firing up the engines of imagination.
+The concept was to awaken creativity in kids, so the design acts as a trigger, firing up the engines of imagination.
 It’s an intergalactic journey - from the embassy, at the street entrance, to the shop full of red planet traveller essentials, to the classroom.
 By the time kids reach the writing classes they have forgotten they are in “school”.

 LAVA used a fluid geometry to merge the three program components [embassy, school and shop], and a computer model was sliced and ‘nested’ into buildable components.
 1068 pieces of CNC-cut plywood were put together like a giant puzzle.
 Technologies from the yacht and space industry were used to create the timber ribs.
 Edged with Martian green, the curvy plywood flows seamlessly from reception desk to shop shelves to tables and benches.
 Walls, ceiling and floor, space, ornament and structure, become one element.